apptainer/singularity-admindocs/security.rst

 To accomplish this, {Singularity} uses a number of Linux kernel features.
 The container file system is mounted using the ``nosuid`` option, and processes are started with the ``PR_NO_NEW_PRIVS`` flag set.
-This means that even if you run ``sudo`` inside your container, you won't be able to change to another user, or gain root privileges by other means.
+This means that there is no possible way to change the user or group id, gain root privileges or gain any additional capabilities when executing another program.

 If you do require the additional isolation of the network, devices, PIDs etc. provided by other runtimes, {Singularity} can make use of